Developers

 StateTerminalMeaning

 SESSION_PENDINGnoCreated; checkout open, waiting for payment + deposit.
+The only non-terminal state a client sees.

 SESSION_EXPIREDyesThe session/checkout window elapsed before completion.

-SESSION_FAILEDyesPayment declined, cancelled, refunded, or an internal failure — see failureCode.
+SESSION_FAILEDyesPayment declined, cancelled, refunded, or an internal failure — see failure_code.

 • OnrampSessionState — the enum (Pending / Completed / Expired / Failed → the strings above).
+The transient CREATED / QUOTING / QUOTED states exist only in memory during the synchronous create call and are never observed by a client.

 • ONRAMP_TERMINAL_STATES — a ReadonlySet of the three terminal strings.